Kynothon/kynothon-openfaas-template/README.md

-# OpenFaaS Async Rust HTTP Template
+# OpenFaaS GStreamer Async Rust HTTP Template

 This repository contains the template for OpenFaaS using the upgraded `of-watchdog` which allows for higher throughput.